dutertetimes/dutertetimes.github.io/news/_posts/2016-09-05-20160905T203406-Presidential Speech Before Leaving for Laos.md

 ---
-title: Pre-Departure Speech Before Leaving for Laos
+title: Presidential Speech Before Leaving for Laos
 date: 2016-09-05T20:34:06UTC
 excerpt: President Rodrigo Duterte delivered a short speech at the Davao International Airport on 5 September 2016 before leaving for the 28th and 29th ASEAN Summits in Laos.
 layout: post